The Activity Trap: Benefits or being fit?

 New Radicals 2018: Making a difference for disabled people:The 2018 Observer/Nesta awards celebrate the innovators making a difference to real lives in the UK.
 Here are some of the ones making a difference for disabled people and carers.
 Find out more

 Government concerns over PIP loan scheme to fund assistive technology inquiry: Last year, the Work and Pensions Committee launched an inquiry into assistive technology.
-The government has now responded to these findings, generally accepting the recommendations.
+The government has now responded to these findings, generally accepting the recommendations check out a useful resource.
 A key exception was one for a new finance scheme for the daily living component of the PIP, giving claimants the option of a low interest loan to buy or lease assistive technology products.
 Read more

 Working age adults to be included in social care Green Paper:Carers Minister Caroline Dinenage MP has confirmed that the social care Green Paper will look at the needs of working age disabled adults, rather than addressing these in a parallel process.
 Read more